 Learn something new every day

-Men and woman each have cords that differ in length.
-In males, it is typically about 17 inches (45 centimeters) long, while in females, it is usually about 16 inches (42 centimeters) in length.
+This structure is shaped like a long tube and extends from the base of the brain to the upper lumbar region of the spine.
+There are usually some differences between the genders when it comes to specifics, too.
+In males, for instance, the spinal column is typically about 17 inches (45 centimeters) long, while in females, it is usually about 16 inches (42 centimeters) in length.
 The weight of the medulla spinalis generally measures a little more than 1 ounce (30 grams).

 Injury to the spinal cord can lead to a variety of medical issues, including muscle weakness, atrophy of the muscles, and various stages and types of paralysis.
 Treatment of this type of injury is greatly varied and depends on the degree of damage done as well as the area of the spinal cord that has been affected by the injury.